just-the-docs/just-the-docs/dev/upgrade_v20.md

 ## 2. `"GenericCityObject"` is now an allowed City Object

-This means no longer needed to use an Extension and `"+GenericCityObject"`, but you can keep using it, it'll work fine.
+It is no longer needed to use an Extension and `"+GenericCityObject"` for generic objects.

 To switch to `"GenericCityObject"`, remove the `"+"` from the name, and remove the entry in the `"extensions"`: